supabase/cli/internal/utils/templates/initial_schemas/README.md

 These SQL files represent initial schemas needed to set up the database with Supabase stuff.
 These need to be manually generated for each Postgres major version.
 Which initial schema used depends on the Docker image tag used to run the local db, which in turn depends on the CLI's `dbVersion` config.

-The initial schema for PG12 is not available because the latest image (`supabase/postgres:12.5.0`) doesn't contain `wal2json`.
+The initial schema for PG12 is not available because the latest image (`supabase/postgres:12.5.0`) doesn't contain `wal2json`, which is required for Realtime to work.

 # How to Generate Initial Schemas